Team-Rebirth/Lethal-Rebirth/README.md

 ### Known Issues

+- **Monster Samples disappearing on lobby reload**: Might be fixed soon, is an error caused by the v73 update that has yet to be fixed.
 - **Game Crash when hosting after having been a client**: Restart the game whenever you have been a client and want to host a lobby afterwards.
 Seems to be caused by LLL & LeathalNetworkAPI, will address it sometime.
 - **Betterfog Preset Desync**: Betterfog might use the incorrect preset, which can be noticed by unfittig color or higher fog density than your peers.
   - **How to deal with it**: Press F1, disable autosync, then revert to vanilla mode or manually select the correct preset.
 To understand which preset is used when, check out the [BetterFog Configuration Guide](https://github.com/Team-Rebirth/Lethal-Rebirth/wiki/BetterFog).